codezero-be/laravel-localizer/UPGRADE.md

 - The minimum PHP version required is now 8.1
 - The minimum Laravel version required is now 10.0

+---

+### ➡ Re-register Middleware

+Laravel 11 no longer has a `app/Http/Kernel.php` to register middleware.
+This is now handled in `bootstrap/app.php`.

+🔸 **Actions Required**

+If you use Laravel 11, register the middleware in `bootstrap/app.php` as described in the README.

 ## Upgrading To 2.0 From 1.x

 ### ➡ Minimum Requirements Updated